amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

       synthetic ones) where knowing the distribution of data can clearly influence the synthesis procedure.

-We respond to this in the main response "above the fold".
+Please see above, in the initial 500 words of this reponse.

-We can provide an example, like the one in the main response, in the paper.
+We can provide an example, like the one in the main response above, in the paper.

                                 -------------